kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Pod

-In this example, the annotation indicates that the Pod was most recently restarted at 3:30 PM UTC on March 31st, 2023.
+In the above example, the annotation indicates that the Pod was most recently restarted at 3:30 PM UTC on March 31, 2023.

 The `"kubectl.kubernetes.io/restartedAt"` annotation is used by Kubernetes to keep track of the timestamp of the most recent container restart for a particular pod.
 This information can be useful for debugging and monitoring purposes.